upenn-nets-2120/student-tests/example-autograder/README.md

 - `pomPath`: When using Maven and a Java server, this is the path to the `pom.xml` file.
 (In future versions, this is subject to removal in favor of the `pom.xml` file always being at the root).
 If you are using a different server, then this variable can be set to anything.

 - `jUnitTestLocation`: When using Maven and JUnit 4 tests, this is the path to the directory that contains all of the tests.
 (In future versions, this is subject to removal in favor of a field in each JUnit 4 test case written in the test file).
 If you are using a different server, then this variable can be set to anything.

+- `scriptTimeout`: **IMPORTANT:** The amount of time given to `pre-test.sh` and `post-test.sh` to run before timing them out.
+Note that `pre-test.sh` is NOT expected to terminate, for example in the case where its last command is to start a server (in the foreground).
+In this case, the timeout is the amount of time waited before running the tests.
+If an error is thrown in this time, the process exists and the error will appear, otherwise the tests will continue to be executed.